wso2/product-iots/modules/tools/cdmf-devicetype-archetype/README.md

 To install sample app into IOTS open `device-deployer.xml` which is located in wso2iots-1.0.0-SNAPSHOT directory

-Under modules tag add name of sample which you created as module as below
+Under modules tag add name of sample which you created as module

            <module>samples/safeLocker</module>